 Magento remains one of the most popular eCommerce platforms available.
 After the release of Magento 2, Adobe has ended all support for Magento 1 effective on July 30th, 2020.

-The caveat here is that by taking a methodical approach, you can transition smoothly to another shop without having to cease business operations.
-This guide will serve as a tutorial in switching from Magento to Shopify, BigCommerce, and WordPress.
+The caveat here is that by taking a methodical approach, you can transition smoothly from Magento to another ecommerce solution without having to cease business operations.

 There may be a wide variety of different reasons why you may consider a switch to Shopify from Magento.
 One key reason is Shopify is hosted for you, which means that you don’t have to worry about traffic fluctuations on important shopping days like Cyber Monday and Black Friday.